 - Minimum feature sizes, minimum gaps, and maximum feature widths for each GDS layer are detailed in Table 2. - The target critical dimension for each GDS layer is listed in Table 2.
-Note that other feature sizes may have a small dimensional bias. - A minimum spacing between waveguides of at least 5 μm is recommended to avoid power coupling. - An overlap of at least 200 nm between GDS layers is essential to account for the alignment tolerance between layers. - All structures drawn in GDS layer 6 & 60 (Grating couplers) must overlap by at least 200 nm with GDS layer 3 (Waveguides). - An overlap of at least 10 μm between GDS layer 39 (Heater Filaments) and GDS layer 41 (Heater Contact Pads) is recommended for optimal heater performance. - Ensure all structures drawn in GDS layer 6 (Grating couplers) do not overlap with either GDS layer 39 (Heater Filaments) or GDS 41 (Heater Contact Pads). - Drawn area in GDS Layer 60 for the e-beam lithography is limited to $55000 \ \mu m^2$.
+Note that other feature sizes may have a small dimensional bias. - A minimum spacing between waveguides of at least 5 μm is recommended to avoid power coupling. - All structures drawn in GDS layer 6 & 60 (Grating couplers) must overlap by at least 200 nm with GDS layer 3 (Waveguides). - An overlap of at least 10 μm between GDS layer 39 (Heater Filaments) and GDS layer 41 (Heater Contact Pads) is recommended for optimal heater performance. - Ensure all structures drawn in GDS layer 6 (Grating couplers) do not overlap with either GDS layer 39 (Heater Filaments) or GDS 41 (Heater Contact Pads). - Drawn area in GDS Layer 60 for the e-beam lithography is limited to 55000 $\mu m^2$ .